phi-line/gcide-formatter/README.md

 # gcide-formatter

-Convert the GNU Collaborative International Dictionary of English to an SQLite database.
+Transforms GCIDE_XML into structured data formats (JSON or SQLite3-database).
+Gcide-Formatter parses definitions and their respective sources and part of speech.

+## How to use

-## Installing
+### Installing

 ```
 git clone https://codeberg.org/noahjutz/gcide-formatter.git